 A Prosthodontist is one of nine dental specialties recognized by the Canadian Dental Association (CDA).
 Prosthodontics is the area of dentistry focused on the reconstruction and replacement of broken down and missing teeth.
 This is accomplished with the use of dental prosthetics in the form of crown, veneers, bridges, implants, and dentures.
 In more complex cases a combination of various prostheses and techniques can be employed.
 Prosthodontists are sometimes referred to as the quarterback of the specialist dental team as they serve as the primary point of contact for major care.
 Interdisciplinary diagnosis, planning, and treatment of both aesthetics and reconstructive cases often starts and ends at with the prosthodontist.

 How does one become a Prosthodontist?

 In most cases it takes 11 years of post-secondary study to become a prosthodontist.
-The process begins with a undergraduate degree, usually a four Bachelor of Science, followed by 4 years of dental school.
-After becoming a dentist the next step is a 3 year prosthodontic residency.
+The process begins with a undergraduate degree, usually a four year Bachelor of Science, followed by 4 years of dental school.
+After becoming a dentist, the next step is a 3 year prosthodontic residency.

 What is a denturist?

 A denturist is a type of dental technician who has undergone additional training and testing enabling them to fabricate, modify, and repair removable denture treatment directly to the public.
 To become a denturist most will undertake a college level program focusing on dental technology and patient management.

 What types of treatments do prosthodontist provide?